Shin Ultraman: Critical responseShin Ultraman garnered mostly critical acclaim worldwide, but received some mixed reviews in Japan. On May 16, 2022, the online magazine FILMAGA ranked it fourth out of all Japanese films currently being screened in Japan, with an average rating of 3.81/5 based upon 11,244 reviews from review aggregator . The film is Higuchi's highest-rated film on review aggregator Rotten Tomatoes, holding a 94% approval rating based on 31 reviews, with an average rating of 7.60/10. Metacritic, which uses a weighted average, assigned the film a score of 84/100 based on 8 critics, indicating "universal acclaim".

 Anno and Higuchi were particularly fond of Ultraman and faithfully recreated Eiji Tsuburaya's 1966 series while also incorporating aspects of Shin Godzilla.
-Some critics believed the film struggles to appeal to viewers unaware of Ultraman because it pays many homages, though IGNs reviewer felt it would be enjoyable even if the viewer is unfamiliar with the series.
-Reviewers for Anime News Network, La Estatuilla and Deccan Herald cited the film's episodic structure as its main flaw due to its lack of themes; Matt Schley and Spencer Perry concluded it is not on par with Shin Godzilla due to its absence of criticism of Japan's government.
-Despite the intermittent criticism, Crunchyroll and Nerdist called the film a "handsome, effective, and certainly loving riff" and a "loving tribute and wholly-unique entry into this beloved series".
+Critics recognized their ambition for the film and generally found the film had achieved its goal; they especially praised Higuchi's direction, the characters, editing, cinematography, visual effects, musical score, and action sequences.
+Some reviewers, however, felt that it was inferior to Shin Godzilla because Anno's screenplay had an episodic structure and lacked the themes featured in that film.
+A few, including Tsunehira Furuya and David Stratton, also believed the film struggles to appeal to viewers unaware of Ultraman because it pays many homages, though The Asahi Shimbun and IGNs reviewers felt it would be enjoyable even if the viewer is unfamiliar with the series.
+Crunchyroll and Nerdist called the film a "handsome, effective, and certainly loving riff" and a "loving tribute and wholly-unique entry into this beloved series" respectively.

 Both reviewers for Unseen Japan and Screen Anarchy considered the "likable" characters to be one of the reasons that the film is overall enjoyable, while a reviewer for Deccan Herald found its "bullet train-like pacing" does not "humanise Ultraman as a character".
 A film critic from The Nikkei recognized Asami's gigantification as one of its central intriguing aspects.

+Reviewers for Anime News Network, Deccan Herald, and La Estatuilla cited the film's lack of themes as its main flaw; Matt Schley and Spencer Perry concluded it is not on par with Shin Godzilla due to its absence of criticism of Japan's government.
+Noah Oskow of Unseen Japan felt that the film criticizes Japan's weak government bureaucracy like its predecessor, Shin Godzilla, which was a "meditation on ruinous government inaction and gridlock, specifically serving as a harrowing metaphor for the devastating 2011 Great East Japan Earthquake and subsequent disaster at the Fukushima Daiichi Nuclear Power Plant."